 But when you see it from the perspective that data processing is the limiting factor you can begin to see a way around based on data science.

 Once you have gained access to the data and engineered around it, you can tap into the well of invaluable information.
-With ‘not provided’ once again appearing under Organic Search you can begin to start refining your approach to search optimization.
+With ‘not provided’ once again appearing under Organic Search in GA you can begin to start refining your approach to keyword optimization.